sir-lab/data-release/README.md

 ### Huawei Public

-This dataset contains 26 days for 5093 functions.
+This dataset contains 26 days for 5093 functions from one availability zone of our public cloud.

 |Metric         |Minute         |Description      |
 |---------------|---------------|-----------------|